Maarten-Vandaele/Maarten_3DHouseProject/README.md

 -3D plot with plotly

 Monday 16/11/20
--Conversion from Lambert to DMS?
+-Conversion from Lambert to EPSG:4326
--Latlon librairy
+-Latlon librairy - code? (abandoned)
 -reprojection RasterIO

 Tuesday 17/11/20
--put everything in a python program asking for variables
+-put everything in a python program asking for input -smoothing options for plotly
+-transformer piproj
+-researched Techtalk a bit
+-smoothed with simple y axis operation

 Wednesday 18/11/20